Insulating The Bedroom Walls

 After putting the walls up in the main room we started working on insulating the bedroom walls.
 To keep the insulation from falling out the front bedroom wall, we tied strings up on the outside of the rig.

-As we wrote in a previous post, the new insulation we chose is Thermafiber SAFB mineral wool.
+As I wrote in a previous post, the new insulation we chose is Thermafiber SAFB mineral wool.
 We purchased the mineral wool in 2 inch thickness and 1.5 inch thickness.
 The original bedroom walls are 1.5 inches thick and we made the walls thicker by another 2 inches for extra insulation.
 This means that we need two layers of insulation in the bedroom.
 Wear rubber gloves and a long sleeve shirt when dealing with the mineral wool!
 They are as irritating to the skin as fiberglass batts.
 Andrew and I worked as a team - he would measure out each wall section, hand me the measurements, I would measure out the mineral wool sheets, mark it, cut it and hand the cut pieces to him to install.
-We found that a serrated knife (it doesn't have to be this 1990 infomercial breadknife) works best for cutting the mineral wall batts.
+We found that a serrated knife (it doesn't have to specifically be this 1990 infomercial breadknife) works best for cutting the mineral wall batts.
 Smooth like butter.
-And I use a piece of scrap wood as a guide.
+I used a piece of scrap wood as a guide.

 Once both layers of insulation were in, we covered that wall with plastic as a vapor barrier.
 The vapor barrier prevents the humidity inside the bedroom from condensing on the inside of the walls.
 (For some reason we already had this large sheet of plastic laying around our crawl space.)

 These are the wires from the trailer harness that gets plugged into the truck.
 The wires control trailer lights, brakes and turn signals.
 Mixed in those wires are also wires for the A/C receptacles that will be in the bathroom nightstands.
-We laid them out because they will eventually be covered by insulation and luan.
+We laid them out because they will get covered by insulation and luan.

 Putting insulation in the rest of the bedroom walls along with the sink area and shower.
 Then the plastic sheet for vapor barrier went on.